Tuition fees refunds

 There is no refund provision once you have commenced the field trip component of any summer course or teaching practice.
 The date is taken from the official listed start date of the course.

-Applications for a refund after the official course withdrawal date
+Applications for a partial refund (up to 50%) after the official course withdrawal date

-- A medical condition.
-A medical certificate must be supplied which briefly describes your situation and supports your withdrawal.
+- A medical condition - a medical certificate must be supplied which states the medical condition,briefly describes your situation and their support for your withdrawal.

 You may also apply for your withdrawal from a course to be backdated by a colleges, schools or department.
 This is for academic purposes only and if it is approved this does not constitute a tuition fee refund.
 Normally you must completely withdraw from your studies to be eligible for consideration for a late refund.